For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 Although downstream of DHs, it has now become all but impossible to try to sort out just what he was after and what was in it for him?

 Because he doesn’t really come across as the sort to have been into anything for the sake of a cause, does he?

 There is a lot that we will never know about Peter Pettigrew which might throw the dismissive evaluation as a “weak wizard” off by a fair degree.
 And just what can we say about those things that we supposedly do “know” about him when examined more closely?

 We know that at 15–16, Peter needed all the help he could get to manage the Animagus transformation.

 But, you will also notice, that manage it he did.
 Without formal training (Lupin, it seems, never even made the attempt).
 Does this sound like a weak wizard to you?
 Never mind that there were other young wizards in the picture who were magically “stronger”.
 (Ignore the dog and the stag behind the curtain...)
 Ask yourself; does becoming an Animagus by the age of 15–16 without professional guidance sound magically weak to you?

 It really doesn’t to me.
 I think that if, by the end of Harry Potter and the Half-Blood Prince, Dean Thomas and Seamus Finnigan had suddenly demonstrated that they could transform into a heron and a hedgehog I would be inclined to scale my estimation of their magical abilities up considerably.
 And never mind that Peter “only” transformed into a rat.
 The form an Animagus takes is a fragment of his personality, not a reflection of his power.
 The spell is just as difficult regardless of the animal the wizard transforms into.
-In the Real World a rat has a reputation for being a good deal more resourceful an animal than a stag.
+For that matter, out here in the Real World a rat has a reputation for being a good deal more resourceful an animal than a stag.
 And, for its size, is considerably brighter, too.

 Let alone the fact that they make good enough company for people to keep them as pets!